Student safety in New Zealand

 Contact your university security service

-Almost all campuses in New Zealand have a special body to ensure the safety of their international students.
+All campuses in New Zealand have a special body to ensure the safety of their international students.
 So, as the first step, check if your school offers one and keep the security officer’s number saved in your phone.

 Various universities and schools also offer services like shuttles and security escorts to drop you to your accommodation or stations after hours.
 Some go a step further and have their own mobile apps with a direct line for students to get in touch with the security.
-Also, there is CCTV surveillance and security that work round the clock on the premises.

-If you happen to face any emergency, call the toll-free number 111.
+If you happen to face any emergency, call the toll free number 111.
 This is a common number that can be used for fire, police, ambulance or search and rescue.

 Some other emergency contact numbers you should have saved are: